Moon landing: Ranger missions

 On Ranger 3, failure of the Atlas guidance system and a software error aboard the Agena upper stage combined to put the spacecraft on a course that would miss the Moon.
 Attempts to salvage lunar photography during a flyby of the Moon were thwarted by in-flight failure of the onboard flight computer.
 This was probably because of prior heat sterilization of the spacecraft by keeping it above the boiling point of water for 24 hours on the ground, to protect the Moon from being contaminated by Earth organisms.
+Ranger 3 later began orbiting the Sun, called heliocentric orbit.
 Heat sterilization was also blamed for subsequent in-flight failures of the spacecraft computer on Ranger 4 and the power subsystem on Ranger 5.
 Only Ranger 4 reached the Moon in an uncontrolled crash impact on the far side of the Moon.

-Heat sterilization was discontinued for the final four Block III Ranger probes.
-These replaced the Block II landing capsule and its retrorocket with a heavier, more capable television system to support landing site selection for upcoming Apollo crewed Moon landing missions.
+Block III probes replaced the Block II landing capsule and its retrorocket with a heavier, more capable television system to support landing site selection for upcoming Apollo crewed Moon landing missions.
 Six cameras were designed to take thousands of high-altitude photographs in the final twenty-minute period before crashing on the lunar surface.
 Camera resolution was 1,132 scan lines, far higher than the 525 lines found in a typical U.S. 1964 home television.
 While Ranger 6 suffered a failure of this camera system and returned no photographs despite an otherwise successful flight, the subsequent Ranger 7 mission to Mare Cognitum was a complete success.

 Breaking the six-year string of failures in U.S. attempts to photograph the Moon at close range, the Ranger 7 mission was viewed as a national turning point and instrumental in allowing the key 1965 NASA budget appropriation to pass through the United States Congress intact without a reduction in funds for the Apollo crewed Moon landing program.
 Subsequent successes with Ranger 8 and Ranger 9 further buoyed U.S. hopes.